-Further, a state entity will be allowed to use another state entity's contract only with the prior written approval of the State Purchasing Division Deputy Commissioner, which may be requested by utilizing form SPD-NI006 Piggyback Request.
+Further, a state entity will be allowed to use another state entity's contract only with the prior written approval of the State Purchasing Division Deputy Commissioner, which may be requested by submitting an online Piggyback Request.
 In reviewing the request for approval of a piggyback purchase, the State Purchasing Division Deputy Commissioner will give consideration to the amount of the piggyback purchase request relative to the expected purchases on the existing state entity contract.
 All state entities that are given permission by the State Purchasing Division Deputy Commissioner to use another state entity's contract must carefully track their spend against the contract to ensure their purchases do not exceed the approved amount permitted on the approved Piggyback Request.
 This spend should include purchases made with purchase orders and/or P-card transactions.

 1.3.4.4.
-Consortia or Cooperative Purchasing
+Cooperative Purchasing

 In accordance with (O.C.G.A.)
-Section 50-5-51, DOAS has both the authority and duty to canvass all sources of supply to establish contracts for needed goods and services as well as enter into or authorize agreements with private non-profit organizations or other states and their political subdivisions.
-Pursuant to this authority, DOAS may enter into and/or authorize state entities to enter into contracts with sources of supply established pursuant to competitive bidding conducted by other governmental entities or cooperative purchasing groups.
-However, prior to designating a supplier approved by a consortium or purchasing cooperative as an authorized source of supply, the state entity must publicly advertise its intent to contract with the consortium-approved/ cooperative-approved supplier in accordance with the following procedures: The procurement professional must complete the steps outlined in Table 1.7 below prior to finalizing a consortium or cooperative purchase.
+Section 50-5-51, DOAS has both the authority and duty to canvass all sources of supply to establish contracts for needed goods and services as well as enter into or authorize agreements with cooperative purchasing organizations (sometimes referred to as consortia) or other states and their political subdivisions.
+Pursuant to this authority, DOAS may enter into and/or authorize state entities to enter into contracts with sources of supply established pursuant to competitive bidding conducted by other governmental entities or cooperative purchasing organization as an authorized source of supply, the state entity must publicly advertise its intent to contract with the cooperative-awarded supplier(s) in accordance with the following procedures: The procurement professional must complete the steps outlined in Table 1.7 below prior to finalizing a cooperative purchase.

-The consortia/cooperative procurement process does not apply to any of the following purchases:
+The cooperative procurement process does not apply to any of the following purchases: